pepkit/pepspec/docs/looper/tutorial/pipestat.md

 Besides reporting results, another feature of pipestat is that it allows users to set pipeline *status*.
 If your pipeline uses pipestat to set status flags, then looper can be used to check the status of pipeline runs.
-Let's modify modify the pipeline to set status:
+Let's modify the pipeline to set status:

 ```python hl_lines="20 21 33 34"
 import pipestat